 North Davis Creek Campground

-Closed — Closed for the 2025 season due to significant hazard tree mitigation needs.
-The Forest Service has identified trees showing signs of future failure and the facility will remain closed until the hazards have been mitigated.
+Closed until further notice due to significant hazard tree mitigation needs.
+The Forest Service has identified trees showing signs of future failure.
+Water system typically operates May through September 30 when the campground is open.

 Alcohol Prohibitions